 ‘Design for Recycling’ workshops encouraged packaging designers to consider life solutions for their products.
 Guidelines were given how to make their PET packaging more recyclable and how to avoid their packaging unintentionally interfering with existing PET plastic recycling streams.

 PETCO, who ran these workshops in Johannesburg, Cape Town and Durban, are focused on growing PET plastic recycling in South Africa.
 They are well on their way towards recycling 50% of all PET plastic by 2015.

 The workshops explored the PET plastic recycling procedure and the difficulties that it faces when products are not designed to comply.
-Correct guidelines were given for the design of PET plastic packaging to facitate recycling, such as choosing the material type, material identification, composite materials, colour of plastic, closures, closure liners, cap Sleeves, seals, labels and adhesives, inks, closing the loop and type ll ISO 14021 1999 Self Declared Environmental Claims.
+Correct guidelines were given for the design of PET plastic packaging to facilitate recycling, such as choosing the material type, material identification, composite materials, colour of plastic, closures, closure liners, cap Sleeves, seals, labels and adhesives.

 Design for recycling

 These guidelines represent a small but important aid for the journey to sustainable production and consumption in South Africa.
 PETCO has since released a ‘Design for Recycling’ Fact sheet that is available to view and download here.